kordastilab/cytoClustR/README.md

 > runGitHub("cytocluster", "kordastilab")

 Please note that when you run cytoClusteR for the first time, all additional dependencies will be installed automatically.
-This may take a minute.
+This may take a couple of minutes.
 Keep an eye on R's console in case any dependencies need to be installed from source.

+Some users experienced "rJava"-related errors while running cytocluster in MacOS.
+If you see any such error while you are running the "runGitHub" (see above) please make sure you update MacOS, R and Rstudio (if you use it) to their latest versions and then follow [`these steps`]() to resolve the error.

 ### Usage ###